 At the time she applied, she was already volunteering elsewhere but decided she could make time for an additional volunteering role.
 “I felt it was something I could do well and would fit in well with my day-to-day life.
 I’m very glad I did because I really feel I’m making a difference.”

 Following an interview, security checks and training, Kirsty started volunteering in January 2023.
-She immediately found the school she had been allocated to be extremely supportive and welcoming to volunteers.
+She immediately found the school to which she had been allocated to be extremely supportive and welcoming to volunteers.
 She knew that many of the children at the school had English as a second language and remarks: “For some children their only exposure to English is what they get at school, so they need help along the way with their literacy.”

 Has volunteering met her expectations?
 “It’s been everything I thought it would be - straightforward and a real joy,” she says.